 New Mexico has a centralized health department, making it much easier to coordinate infectious disease investigations.

-If you are arriving in Albuquerque from a high risk state, you must self-quarantine for 14-days or their stay, whichever is shorter.
+If you are arriving in Albuquerque from a high risk state, you must self-quarantine for 14-days or the duration so of your stay, whichever is shorter.
 Click here to see a map of states.
 Gov. Michelle Lujan Grisham has issued a revised executive order requiring all visitors from these states to self-isolate for at least 14 days to help combat the spread of COVID-19.
 Travelers who fail to voluntarily self-isolate will be subject to forced isolation or quarantine by the New Mexico Health Department.